ChildMindInstitute/mhdb-tables2api/README.md

 _Q. what is the purpose of indices_language_not_in_mhdb?_
 A. These are languages that the assessment has been published in, but is not yet available in Mindlogger

 _Q.
+What do the colored columns indicate?_
+A.  there have been many different collaborators so there is not a consistent color scheme.
+It's best to ask about specific sheets in the MHDB slack channel.

+_Q.
 What are the grey columns indicating?_
 A. Column is not important and can be ommitted from the DB.
 It will be assumed that these columns may not exist in future spreadsheets